 The Behaviour Change Hackathon is a six-week program where youth learn basic behaviour change theories and tools and apply them to a real-world problem faced by a non-governmental organisation or social enterprise.
-It will run from 22 June to 3 August 2019.
+Supported by the National Youth Council’s YOUTHx grant and Central Singapore CDC’s Do-Good Grant, the hackathon ran in Singapore from 22 June to 3 August 2019.

 Session 1: Our hackathon got off to a successful start on 22 June 2019 at the Singapore Sustainability Academy!
 Teams met each other and their partners for the first time, learned about the definition of behaviour, stages of behaviour change and how to identify and analyse problems.
 They also received the first of their weekly missions: identify and analyse their problem statement that they will be working on for the remainder of the hackathon!

 Session 2: In the second session, WISE shared about the RANAS model of behaviour change, which categorises behavioural determinants to risks, attitudes, norms, abilities and self-regulation.
 The teams’ mission for the week was to select the behaviour that they aim to target in order to address the problem statement they were working on.